raxit00701/OpenWeb-Playwright-Gen-AI-Automation-Framework-Python/README.md

 This repository contains a Playwright + Pytest automation framework purpose-built for testing **[Open WebUI](https://github.com/open-webui/open-webui)** — a self-hosted, extensible interface for interacting with local and cloud LLMs.
 Beyond conventional UI and database assertions, the suite validates the product on three levels at once: rendered UI, persisted data, and semantic response quality.

-> **At a glance:** 9 data-driven test modules · 6 shared utility modules · 4 browser engines · hybrid UI + headless API execution · Dockerized SQLite verification on every run · Allure reporting with logs, screenshots, and video attachments.
+> **At a glance:** 9 data-driven test modules · 6 shared utility modules · 4 browser engines · hybrid UI + headless API execution · Dockerized SQLite verification on every run · Allure reporting with auto-attached logs, screenshots, and video attachments.

 ---